top of page

 The Big Bus I

-Big Bus I focuses on after-school homework help for K-5th grade students in two community neighborhoods.
-We are at Newcastle Townhomes every Tuesday and Abbey Lane Apartments every Wednesday, providing students with a supportive, consistent learning environment each week.
+Big Bus I focuses on after-school homework help for K-5th grade students in three community neighborhoods.
+We are at Newcastle Townhomes every Tuesday, Abbey Lane Apartments every Wednesday, and Charring Cross every Thursday, providing students with a supportive, consistent learning environment each week.

 The Big Bus II